High Colonies: Description

 High Colonies is a science-fiction space-adventure game, a hard-science system set in 2188.
-The Earth has been ravaged by a nuclear/biological holocaust, and human society continued only in the orbital colonies that surround Earth and are scattered throughout the Solar System.
+The Earth has been ravaged by a nuclear/biological holocaust, and human society has continued only in the orbital colonies that surround Earth and are scattered throughout the Solar System.
+Each space colony is a self-contained ecology with a unique culture, ideology, and legal system.
+Some of the colonies have banded together with others of like ideology, in opposition to other groups of colonies.

 The game includes rules for character creation (a skill-based system), robots, one alien race, genetic engineering, melee combat (between people and/or robots), and spaceship combat.
 There is campaign setting material describing the factions that control the various colonies, and an introductory scenario, "Hard Times at Lyric 3."

 The timeline which establishes the background for High Colonies runs to almost 8,000 words.

 Publication history

-High Colonies featured design and art by Eric Hotz, and was published by Waterford Publishing House Ltd. in 1988 as a 104-page book.
+High Colonies was designed by Eric Hotz and Edwin King, and Hotz also created the artwork.
+The 104-page book was published by Waterford Publishing House in 1988.

 Reception

+Stewart Wieck reviewed High Colonies in White Wolf #15 (April/May 1989), rating it a 4 out of 5 and stated that "Even if you have a pet game system you prefer, the information provided in 'High Colonies' would allow for a fascinating setting for adventures.
+Little suspension of belief is required on the part of the participants as the people and places are very believable."